-- · identifying individuals qualified to become board members; - recommending to our board of directors the persons to be nominated for election as directors and to each board committee; - developing and recommending to our board of directors corporate governance guidelines, and reviewing and recommending to our board of directors proposed changes to our corporate governance guidelines from time to time; and - · overseeing a periodic evaluation of our board of directors.
+- identifying individuals qualified to become board members; - recommending to our board of directors the persons to be nominated for election as directors and to each board committee; - developing and recommending to our board of directors corporate governance guidelines, and reviewing and recommending to our board of directors proposed changes to our corporate governance guidelines from time to time; and - overseeing a periodic evaluation of our board of directors.

-After this offering, we expect that the members of our nominating and corporate governance committee will be (chairperson), and .
-Each of the members of our nominating and corporate governance committee is an independent director under the applicable rules and regulations of Nasdaq relating to nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
+After this offering, we expect that the members of our nominating and corporate governance committee will be Professor Lawrence Steinman (chairperson), Dr. Emer Leahy and Simon Dumesnil.
+Each of the members of our nominating and corporate governance committee is an independent director under the applicable rules and regulations of Nasdaq relating to nominating and corporate governance committee independence.
+The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.